Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Cash for beach bars: Most places take cards, but smaller beach bars on the French side may be cash-only.
 ATMs are available in Philipsburg, Marigot, and Grand Case.

 Getting around: No border checkpoint between the Dutch and French sides.
-The island is small enough that no beach is more than 30 minutes from any other, though traffic gets heavy around Philipsburg on cruise ship days.
+The island is small enough that no beach is more than 45 minutes from any other, though traffic gets heavy around Philipsburg and Simpson Bay on cruise ship days.

 Frequently Asked Questions